cyklokoalicia/OpenSourceBikeShare/README.md

 ---------
 3 bike sharing systems in 2 cities.

-### Pilot project
+### Community bikesharing
-Currently running with about 50 bicycles in Bratislava, the capital of Slovakia.
+Currently running with about 130 bicycles in Bratislava, the capital of Slovakia.

 The bicycles in the bike share (featuring four digit code U-locks)
 ![The bicycles in the bike share](http://i.cubeupload.com/Jr5pR3.jpg "Bicycles")